LeeWhite187/OGA.SharedKernel/README.md

 * Global constants class for exposing company and application metadata to the entire process stack.
 * A Return Data class, that allows a method to return a result and a message without a REF or OUT argument.

-## Opinionation Apology...
-This library references NLog, directly, for now.\
-I understand this may appear overly opinionated, at the bottom layer of a process stack.
-I agree... though, NLog works very well.\
-Once I get a chance to circle back, and work through a more agnostic logging interface, I will update (removing the specific logger tie).

-You're welcome to swap out and compile whatever logger you'd like, of course.\
-If you have the need or feel inclined, send me feedback or a pull, so I know it helps someone else, to make time and generalize the logging layer.

 ## Installation
 OGA.SharedKernel is available via NuGet:
 * NuGet Official Releases: [![NuGet](https://img.shields.io/nuget/vpre/OGA.SharedKernel.svg?label=NuGet)](https://www.nuget.org/packages/OGA.SharedKernel)